1996 New England Patriots season

 The 1996 New England Patriots season was the franchise's 27th season in the National Football League (NFL) and the 37th overall.
-They finished with a record of eleven wins and five losses, and finished first in the AFC East division.
+The Patriots finished with a record of 11–5 and finished first in the AFC East division.
 After a disappointing 1995 season, Drew Bledsoe bounced back with 4,086 passing yards and threw 27 touchdown passes to 15 interceptions while Curtis Martin had another Pro Bowl season.
-The team would win the divisional and conference championship by double-digit margins, however, the team lost Super Bowl XXXI to the Green Bay Packers.
+The team's two playoff wins came by double-digit margins: first in the divisional playoff game and then in the AFC Championship Game, which was the franchise's first in 11 years.
+The Patriots would go on to lose Super Bowl XXXI to the Green Bay Packers 35–21.